PROLOGUS

 They were not alone.

-“Maybe it was just these fatuae roots,” a second voice responded.
-Thump.
 He laughed in a way that made Irena wonder if he had any more brains than the wood he had just kicked.
 The tree countered by raining silver leaves over everyone’s head.

 “No, like this,” his partner guffawed back.
 Thwack.
 Metal stuck in the trunk, shaking the tree even more.
 He needed both hands to pull his weapon back out.

 Thud.
 Chunk.
 Whack.
-Crack!
+Crack.
 Irena wanted to scream, all the more just to put an end to their brainless tittering.

 “Ah, alright,” nimrod number two whined with one final whump, inches from Irena’s own shoulders.
 They slunk back into the darkness with considerably less stealth then when they arrived.
 Still a long time passed before either Irena or Corvinus could breathe again.

 Irena’s fingers were the first to resume contact with her brain.
 Slowly, she reached backwards, fumbling blindly near the root.
 There, just as she’d suspected.
-Hands shaking, she showed her brother, whose sharp intake of breath seemed amplified like a shout in the tense silence – short, raven-black hair cut cleanly from her head.
+Hands shaking, she showed her brother, whose sharp intake of breath seemed amplified like a shout in the tense silence – raven-black hair cut cleanly from her head.